bradford-hamilton/Ruby-On-Quails/guides/source/testing.md

 Testing Routes
 --------------

-Like everything else in your Rails application, you can test your routes.
+Like everything else in your Quails application, you can test your routes.
 Route tests reside in `test/controllers/` or are part of controller tests.

-NOTE: If your application has complex routes, Rails provides a number of useful helpers to test them.
+NOTE: If your application has complex routes, Quails provides a number of useful helpers to test them.

-For more information on routing assertions available in Rails, see the API documentation for [`ActionDispatch::Assertions::RoutingAssertions`](http://api.rubyonrails.org/classes/ActionDispatch/Assertions/RoutingAssertions.html).
+For more information on routing assertions available in Quails, see the API documentation for [`ActionDispatch::Assertions::RoutingAssertions`](http://api.rubyonquails.org/classes/ActionDispatch/Assertions/RoutingAssertions.html).

 Testing Views
 -------------